 “Whatever floats your boat,” a second man said.

-My fourth OM experience unfolded on a cloudy April Sunday when Max Strom, an itinerant yoga teacher, came to Inner Bliss.
+The 4th OM unfolded on a quiet April Sunday when Max Strom, an itinerant yoga teacher, came to Inner Bliss.
 Neither the workshop nor he was what I expected, even though I couldn’t have said what I expected.
-Dressed all in black with a grayish ponytail and gregarious manner, Max Strom was built more like a football player than a tightrope walker.
-Other than a few warm-up asanas and moving around now-and-then, we sat on our mats and he devoted most of the sold-out two-hour workshop to breathing, both explaining his ideas about it and leading us in exercises of it.
+Dressed all in black with a grayish ponytail and a gregarious manner, Max Strom was built more like a football player than a tightrope walker.
+Other than a few warm-up exercises and moving around now-and-then, we sat on our mats and he devoted most of the sold-out two-hour workshop to breathing, both explaining his ideas about it and leading us in exercises of it.

 He seemed to think asanas alone were inadequate as a way of making a kind of spiritual connection, which he defined as the goal of yoga.
 He thought asana practice could and did serve a purpose, but to arrive at some meaning beyond simple exercise the next step was to connect with one’s breath.

-He said yoga appeared to be primarily physical, but wasn’t.
-Rather, it was a practice meant to harmonize the body and the mind, our inner body, which he formulated as mental focus and intention, and breath, which he further defined as emotional focus and concentration on spirit or the divine.
+He said yoga appeared to be primarily physical, but that it wasn’t.
+Rather, it was a practice meant to harmonize the body and the mind, our inner body, which he formulated as mental focus and intention, and breath, which he further defined as emotional focus and concentration on spirit, or the divine.